yuvalgorodissky/sqe-hw3/README.md

 *Preconditions:* There is a course with a teacher

+*Expected outcome:* The quiz is added to the course.

-*User story:* A students attempts a quiz.
+*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions.
+*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

+*Expected outcome:* The student receives 100.
 $$

 ## How we tested